donalbonny/Genomics-learning-resource/README.md

 # Bioinformatics-Genomics-learning-resource

 ### Books
-Bioinformatics Data Skills: Reproducible and Robust Research with Open Source Tools https://vincebuffalo.com/book/
+Bioinformatics Data Skills: Reproducible and Robust Research with Open Source Tools https://vincebuffalo.com/book/.
+The scripts for the book can be found [here](https://github.com/vsbuffalo/bds-files/)

 [Python for Biologists](https://pythonforbiologists.com/)